matn7/CS-Notes/src/main/java/deployment/GoogleCloud.md

 - Fast and consistent performance.
 - Create VMs with GCP Console or **gcloud**.
 - Run images of Linux or Windows Server.
-- Pick memory and CPU: use predefined types, or make a custom VM.
+- Pick memory and CPU, use predefined types, or make a custom VM.
 - Pick GPUs if you need them.
-- Pick persistent disks: standard or SSD.
+- Pick persistent disks, standard or SSD.
 - Pick local SSD for scratch space too if you need it.
-- Pick a boot image: Linux or Windows Server.
+- Pick a boot image, Linux or Windows Server.
 - Define a startup script if you like.
 - Take disk snapshots as backups or as migration tools.